19balazs86/index/README.md

 [Playing with **HttpClientFactory**](https://github.com/19balazs86/PlayingWithHttpClientFactory) - Try out the built-in HttpClientFactory in ASP.NET Core WebAPI, using Polly to retry.

+[Playing with **TestContainers**](https://github.com/19balazs86/PlayingWithTestContainers) - Try out Testcontainers and Respawn in integration test using Alba TestHost.

+[Playing with **TestHost**](https://github.com/19balazs86/PlayingWithTestHost) - Try out the built-in TestServer to write integration tests bypassing the authentication.

 [Playing with **Refit**](https://github.com/19balazs86/PlayingWithRefit) - Try out the Refit, automatic type-safe REST library in ASP.NET Core WebAPI, using Polly to retry.

 [Playing with **gRPC**](https://github.com/19balazs86/PlayingWith_gRPC) - Try out the .NET Core client and server gRPC framework.